 LOVE IS A CAGE

-This we see as the jazz music turns into trumpets and french horns blasting in drastic contrast that almost breaks the ear drums and enhances the visual.
+This we see as the jazz music turns into trumpets and French horns blasting in drastic contrast that almost breaks the eardrums and enhances the visual.
 We see the empty table where the sharp instrument was placed.
 This is our cue that something bad is about to happen.
-Cut away to John siting in the dark holding the corsage that Charlotte has flung back at him.
+Cut away to John sitting in the dark holding the corsage that Charlotte has flung back at him.
 He is looking down.
 He smells the flower.
 We hear the love birds chirping.
-The camera sets it’s gaze on the nude statue of a cherub framed in by the surrounding darkness.
+The camera sets its gaze on the nude statue of a cherub framed in by the surrounding darkness.

 Quick cut to the love birds in the cage.
 Cut back to Johnny smelling the flowers.
 He puts his right hand out on the table to set the corsage down, the hand on his forehead, he is suffering from the whole ordeal.
 We hear someone stirring in the shadows, Johnny looks up and calls out “Charlotte?”
 He looks toward the door, there is no one there.
 He looks away and sighs.
 We see the door move very slowly.

 The shadow of palm leaves cut across the door, leaving slices of dark lines on the door cutting it in half.
 Cut back to Johnny, dejected, slouching in his chair.
-Quick cut to the floor, and the light that is being allowed in from the door slowly opening.
-We know someone is coming into the room, the injection of the obscuring shadows, fit the Noir canon with it’s use of darkness makes our view impure.
+Quick cut to the floor, and the light that is being allowed in from the door slowly opens.
+We know someone is coming into the room, and the injection of the obscuring shadows fits the Noir canon with its use of darkness making our view impure.
 The angel statue as fetish symbol as well as the portraits. and the framing of a door.
-A flute blows a tentative trill as a dark shadow moves into the room, and the light on the floor is devoured by it’s blackness.
+A flute blows a tentative trill as a dark shadow moves into the room, and the light on the floor is devoured by its blackness.
 Back to Johnny, his profile, we see that he now senses someone’s there.

 There is a shock edit, as he looks up his eyes display abject fear as his last moments, once more time calling out tentatively “Charlotte?” until he realizes that there’s a menacing intruder in the room with him now.

 We are allowed one second of pause, then Johnny cries out in agony and the music uses strings to strike as the blade strikes.
-First we see Johnny’s hand being cut off at the wrist, the bloody stump still remaining on the table, as the chopped off hand falls to the floor.
+First, we see Johnny’s hand being cut off at the wrist, the bloody stump still remaining on the table, as the chopped-off hand falls to the floor.
 He screams out in mortal terror and physical pain.
 The camera jumps between rapid shots of the metal meat cleaver hacking away at the shadows, and Johnny screaming in pain, from the attack.
-He falls backwards a little and screams “no!!!!!” then a quick shot of the severed hand on the floor symmetrically placed next to Charlotte’s corsage.
+He falls backward a little and screams “No!!!!!” then a quick shot of the severed hand on the floor symmetrically placed next to Charlotte’s corsage.
 A tiny pool of gray/black blood, since the film is in B&W it’s even more macabre than Technicolor blood.

 There are shock edits after shock edit, first of the meat cleaver hacking away, John screaming “Oh my god” as he is being struck by an unseen assailant, then the curious frame of the marble cherub sitting as a silent witness to the savagery.
 There is a frenetic energy, an abject moment of horror that grips you as it all seems to manifest into one single image, although we are watching scenes edited as jolting volleyed frames.